aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsx-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to TSV</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+On the other hand, Tab-separated values (TSV) is a simple text format for storing data in a tabular form.
+It is a type of delimiter-separated values (DSV) file, where the delimiter is a tab character.
+TSV files are used to store data in a tabular form and are often used to exchange data between databases and spreadsheets.

+Therefore, it is necessary to convert PPSX to TSV in order to store the data in a tabular form.

+<h2>How Aspose.Total helps for PPSX to TSV Conversion</h2>
-For a Python developer, who is trying to add a PPSX to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSX and TSV files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including PPSX and TSV files.
+It helps to automate the conversion process from PPSX to TSV.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPSX file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API provides the capability to convert PPSX to HTML.
+It also provides the ability to convert PPSX to other formats such as PDF, XPS, TIFF, JPEG, PNG, GIF, BMP, and EMF.
+The API also provides the ability to extract text from PPSX files.

+The Aspose.Cells for Python via .NET API provides the capability to convert HTML to TSV.
+It also provides the ability to convert HTML to other formats such as XLSX, XLS, CSV, ODS, PDF, and XPS.
+The API also provides the ability to extract data from HTML files.

+In conclusion, Aspose.Total for Python via .NET API is a great tool for automating the conversion process from PPSX to TSV.
+It provides the ability to convert PPSX to HTML and HTML to TSV.
+It also provides the ability to extract text from PPSX files and data from HTML files.

 {{% /blocks/products/pf/feature-page-summary %}}